pareshppp/UdacityProjects/README.md

 - [CycleGAN - PyTorch](https://github.com/pareshppp/UdacityProjects/tree/master/Deep-Learning-Nanodegree/deep-learning-v2-pytorch/cycle-gan) - Generate new images from outlines, using Cycle GANs.

+### Reinforcement Learning

+- [Train a Simulated Smartcab to Drive](https://github.com/pareshppp/UdacityProjects/tree/master/Machine_Learning_Engineer_Nanodegree/Training_a_SmartCab_to_Drive) - Use Q-learning techniques for a self-driving agent in a simplified world (PyGame) to aid it in effectively reaching its destinations in the allotted time.

 ## Classical Machine Learning

 ### Supervised Learning